Why Electricians Should Go Union: The Benefits of Joining the IBEW

 1. Better Wages

 Union electricians earn significantly more on average than their non-union counterparts.
-With IBEW-negotiated contracts, you’re guaranteed fair pay, regular raises, and additional pay that reflects your skill and time - including per diem and incentives, which vary from contractor to contractor, jobsite to jobsite.
+With IBEW-negotiated contracts, you’re guaranteed fair pay, and regular raises.

 2. Strong Benefits Package

-When you work under an IBEW contract, for a union contractor, you are guaranteed insurance and retirement benefits that costs you $0, including:
+When you work under an IBEW agreement, for a union contractor, you are guaranteed insurance and retirement benefits, including:

 -